 Production Duration: January 2019 - April 2019

 As Blood to Ink is a murder mystery game taking cues from classic detective noir stories, interviewing and presenting suspects with potential evidence is an important part of gameplay.
 Because of this, it was very important to make sure that the dialogue read well to players as well as had a good flow.
-Below is one of the dialogue charts created for the conversation partially shown in the above gif.
+Below is one of the dialogue charts created for the conversation that can be seen in the gif of Beverly.

 All character dialogue was written in Inky and then were put into Unity.
 Everything from character portrait calls to story flag setting was through inky.
 Below is an excerpt from the conversation I wrote that was previously seen.